MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - <details><summary>Digest</summary> The framework of variational autoencoders allows us to efficiently learn deep latent-variable models, such that the model's marginal distribution over observed variables fits the data.
 Often, we're interested in going a step further, and want to approximate the true joint distribution over observed and latent variables, including the true prior and posterior distributions over latent variables.
 This is known to be generally impossible due to unidentifiability of the model.
 We address this issue by showing that for a broad family of deep latent-variable models, identification of the true joint distribution over observed and latent variables is actually possible up to very simple transformations, thus achieving a principled and powerful form of disentanglement.

 ## Uncertainty

+### Uncertainty: 2022

+- Robustness of Epinets against Distributional Shifts. [[paper]](https://arxiv.org/abs/2207.00137)
+  - Xiuyuan Lu, Ian Osband, Seyed Mohammad Asghari, Sven Gowal, Vikranth Dwaracherla, Zheng Wen, Benjamin Van Roy.
+  - Key Word: Epinets; Uncertainty; Distribution Shifts.
+  - <details><summary>Digest</summary> Recent work introduced the epinet as a new approach to uncertainty modeling in deep learning.
+An epinet is a small neural network added to traditional neural networks, which, together, can produce predictive distributions.
+In particular, using an epinet can greatly improve the quality of joint predictions across multiple inputs, a measure of how well a neural network knows what it does not know.
+In this paper, we examine whether epinets can offer similar advantages under distributional shifts.
+We find that, across ImageNet-A/O/C, epinets generally improve robustness metrics.

 ### Uncertainty: 2019